venugoapalreddy/biztalk-docs/his/core/use-a-command-file1.md

 manager: "anneta"
 ---
 # Use a Command File
-If you want to run a series of [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] configuration commands, you can remove the word **snacfg** from each command, place the new commands in a file called a command file, then use a single **snacfg** command to run the entire command file.
+If you want to run a series of [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] configuration commands, you can remove the word <strong>snacfg</strong> from each command, place the new commands in a file called a command file, then use a single <strong>snacfg</strong> command to run the entire command file.
 This is similar to the way a batch file works; however, a command file opens and closes the configuration file fewer times than a batch file.
 When a command file is run, the configuration file is opened only once, at the beginning.
 Then all the commands are carried out, and the configuration file is closed.
-In contrast, when a batch file containing **snacfg** commands is run, the configuration file is opened and closed multiple times, once for every command in the file.
+In contrast, when a batch file containing <strong>snacfg</strong> commands is run, the configuration file is opened and closed multiple times, once for every command in the file.

  When creating a command file, do not include the following:

 - The word **snacfg**

 - A path for a configuration file

 - A command path for another command file

 - A backslash inside the text string for a comment

   Also, you can include long, multiline commands in a command file by ending lines with a backslash ( \ ).
 The backslash indicates that the string in the next line should be appended to the current command.

   There are two steps for using a command file.
 First, create the file, either by typing the configuration commands into a plain text file, or by using the **/print** option as described in the next section.
 Then run the command file from the command prompt by typing a line with the following syntax:

 ```